mirkotp/idb1_encoder_decoder/README.md

 ### Caveats

 Input validation and exception management is still under development.
 Errors usually mean the input is not well-formed: reading the exceptions can give some clue about what's wrong.
+Sometimes the problem is that you are running the command for encoding when in reality you meant to decode, or viceversa.

 ## Examples